Sparkles-Qemu/qemu_vp_builder/README.md

 /usr/bin should be in path by default but if the compiler doesn't show up right away, just:
 1) echo "export PATH=\$PATH:/usr/bin" >> ~/.bashrc
 2) source ~/.bashrc

-3) update PATH variable in ~/.bashrc to run the binaries